 Genital herpes is a common sexually transmitted disease that affects at least 50 million Americans, according to the American College of Obstetrics and Gynecologists.
-Marvin Davis, MD, FACOG and Christine Richards, MD, FACOG at Capital Women’s Care located in Fulton, MD, offer testing and treatment for genital herpes.
-If you think you may have genital herpes, call Capital Women's Care Howard County, or book an appointment online today.
+The providers at Capital Women’s Care located in Fulton, Maryland, offer testing and treatment for genital herpes.

 Genital herpes is a disease caused by the herpes simplex virus (HSV).
 This virus is spread through sexual contact with an infected partner and can cause painful sores around your genitals or lips.

 It’s possible to be infected with HSV without having any sores or other symptoms of genital herpes.
 Even without symptoms, you can still spread herpes to another person.